 In order to make these muffins dairy free substitute yogurt for non-dairy yogurt.

-To make these muffins vegan just replace eggs with chia eggs (1 chia egg = 1 tbsp of chia seeds + 1 tbsp of water, let the mixture sit for a few minutes).
+To make these muffins vegan just replace eggs with chia eggs (1 chia egg = 1 tablespoon of chia seeds + 1 tablespoon of water, let the mixture sit for a few minutes).
 Replace lard with vegan butter (or check out more vegan lard substitutes) and yogurt with dairy-free yogurt!

 It is better to add some sort of a binder to your muffins to make sure they don’t fall apart as you bite into them, however, if you don’t have xanthan gum on hand you can leave it out.
 Just keep in mind that it will make the muffins crumble a bit more!